 In the 1960s and 70s, the Polish artist Magdalena Abakanowicz created radical sculptures from woven fibre.
 They were soft not hard; ambiguous and organic; towering works that hung from the ceiling and pioneered a new form of installation.
 They became known as the Abakans.

-Rarely exhibited together, the most significant Abakans will be brought together to occupy the open 64-metre-long gallery space of the Blavatnik Building at Tate Modern.
+This exhibition presents a rare opportunity to explore this extraordinary body of work.
+Many of the most significant Abakans will be brought together in a forest-like display in the 64-metre long gallery space of the Blavatnik Building at Tate Modern.

 Magdalena Abakanowicz was born in 1930 in Poland and came of age during the Second World War.
-Despite the restrictions of living in Poland under the Communist regime, she established a career as an international artist and her work is included in many public and private collections around the world.
+Living in Poland under the Communist regime, she established a career as an international artist and her work is included in many public and private collections around the world.

-Exhibition organised by Tate Modern in collaboration with the Toms Pauli Foundation at the Musée cantonal des Beaux-Arts de Lausanne
+Exhibition organised by Tate Modern in collaboration with OGR Torino and the Toms Pauli Foundation at the Museum of Fine Arts, Lausanne